datacarpentry/image-processing/_episodes/08-edge-detection.md

 ~~~
 {: .python}

-Next we create a plugin with our `canny()` as a filter function and add sliders to manipulate function parameters interactively.
+Next we create a plugin with our `canny()` function as a filter function and add sliders to manipulate function parameters interactively.
-Note that the filter function will be called with the slider parameters according to their names as keyword arguments.
+Note that the filter function will be called with the slider parameters according to their names as keyword arguments,
-So make sure to name the sliders appropriately.
+so make sure to name the sliders appropriately.
 Whenever a slider belonging to the plugin is updated, the filter function is called with the updated parameters.
 This function is also called a callback function.